User Rating: 5 / 5

 ~ ~ ~

 A week later, there was a loud knock on the door of my chalet in Blue Mountain.
 At that moment I was on a Zoom call with a client discussing an investment opportunity.
 As the knocking persisted, I cut the conversation short.
 When I opened the door, two men were standing there with stern looks on their faces.
 Both were dressed in winter overcoats, and one of them was wearing a classy fedora.
 The man with the hat held out a badge and asked, “Are you Mr. Wade Daniels?”
-When I acknowledged that fact, the man said, “Mr. Daniels, we're detectives investigating an incident that occurred last week on Webber Island.
+When I acknowledged that fact, the man said, “Mr. Daniels we’re detectives investigating an incident that occurred last week on Webber Island.
 Is it alright if we come in and ask you a few questions?”
 My first thought was, holy shit, why didn’t I report the bloody break-in to the cops?
 I said hesitantly, “Yes, of course, please come in.”

 I led the two detectives up to the main floor, where a crackling fire was burning in the hearth.
 From the windows they could see skiers descending the nearby slopes of Blue Mountain.
 The detectives introduced themselves and said they were members of the OPP Criminal Investigation Branch.
 Their names were Henley and Dawes.
 Henley was the man with the fedora, and he appeared to be in charge.
 He mentioned that the Firearms Registry indicated that I was in possession of a registered handgun.
 He asked, “Is the weapon here on the premises?”
 I explained that it was secured in a gun safe at my cottage.
 Henley then asked, “Mr. Daniels, when was the last time you visited your cottage?”
 I hesitated for a moment, and then asked, “What’s this all about?”